-Today CBD is available everywhere.
-It’s being offered for its ability to make people feel better and relieve pain.
+Today CBD is available everywhere, being offered for sale from online retailers like wonder buds for its ability to make people feel better and relieve pain.
 Though CBD is extracted from hemp or marijuana, it does not contain THC.
 THC is a chemical substance in cannabis that gets us high.
 So long story short, CBD won’t get you high.

 CBD is available in the form of oils, vaping, coffee, cocktails, THC-infused gummies, etc. It’s been used as a solution to many health problems such as cancer, chronic pain, anxiety, migraines, and ADHD.
 Not just adults are experimenting with the benefits of CBD.
 A lot of parents are turning to CBD to help kids sleep, focus, and calm down and more.

 While CBD is becoming very popular, adequate research has not been done regarding its safety and effectiveness.
 Is CBD safe for kids?
 Read on and learn more about CBD for children.